LoopKit/loopdocs/docs/loop-3/omnipod.md

     We believe the code has been updated to prevent these faults.
 There was a brief period during development in which at least one of these happened - this was fixed July 3, 2022.
 If this happens to you, report it on zulipchat for the developers, save a Loop Report and rebuild if you have an older version of the development code.

-With Loop 3, do not leave the screen open and unlocked for long periods of time without first reading [Is there an increase in pod failures on Loop?](../faqs/omnipod-faqs.md#is-there-an-increase-in-pod-failures-on-loop)

 ### Pod Error Messages

 This section presents some of the error message screens you may see specific to pods.